Thinking of publishing a sponsored post on Smart Steps to Australia? This page breaks down what makes a successful collaboration.

 Who is writing the sponsored post – you or me?

-There are four options…
+There are three options…

-1) You write it all:
+1) We write it for you:

 Do you feel confident writing the post?
 If you write the post, it gives you the benefit of getting your voice out there which can build trust with your brand.
 People come to you for your expertise, so it makes sense for you to write the post as you know things that I don’t.